Acceptable Lifestyle Targets

 - An example of the difference in cultural norms can be seen in Polish Prime Minister Jaroslaw Kaczynski, who lived with his mother throughout his term of office.
 Americans mocked him for living with his mother, but Polish voters didn't see anything wrong with in an unmarried man still living at home.

 - This also gives him shades of the Unmarried Acceptable Target status.
-Americans have had only one single President, James Buchanan, and he's viewed as a loser because of this.
+Americans have had only one single President, James Buchanan, and he's generally viewed as a loser.
 It's doubtful Americans would even consider an unmarried candidate these days.

 - Living with your parents is expected in China.
 Traditionally, it is quite normal for three generations to live under the same roof.